Favourites

 (1941, Carcopino)

-The capital city of an empire which lasted centuries, yet we know so little about it.
+The capital city of an empire which lasted centuries, yet so much is unknown about it.
 Carcopino's book — practically the only one of its kind — tries to capture what it was like to live there, and he does it reasonably well.
-What I found most fascinating was learning that the majority of Rome's one million inhabitants were hopelessly idle.
-Unemployed and politically marginalised, they spent all their time collecting handouts or howling at Colosseum spectacles, or shivering in eight–storey tenement slums, so poorly constructed that they would often collapse in a strong wind
+What I found most fascinating was learning the majority of Rome's one million inhabitants were hopelessly idle.
+Unemployed and politically marginalised, they spent all their time collecting handouts or howling at Colosseum spectacles, or shivering in eight–storey tenement slums so poorly built that they would often collapse in a strong wind

 Extraordinary Popular Delusions & the Madness of Crowds